-For builders far away follow the links below for DIY similar style boxes.
-Measurements can be adjusted to your liking and remember the box ends are attached to the bottom piece first and then you add the sides.
+For builders instructions follow the links below for similar style boxes and measure pieces to fit your needs.
+Measurements can be adjusted to your liking and remember the box ends are attached to the bottom piece first and then you add the handles and sides.

 Finishing the Gift Box with Stain and Stencils